 Will the academy contact me if my child is absent?

 If we are concerned about aspects of your child’s attendance or punctuality, we will contact you to discuss the best way forward.
-Every child’s attendance is monitored fortnightly by our Attendance Officer and your child’s Head of House.
+Every child’s attendance is monitored fortnightly by our Attendance Officer and your child’s Head of Year.

 What can I do to encourage my child to attend school?